mugenkyou/College_daddy/README.md

 - **Code Typing Speed Test**: Create a code typing speed test with analytics to track improvement over time.

 ## Why College Daddy?
 Many students struggle with organizing and sharing notes, and traditional methods like Google Drive can be cumbersome.
 To solve this, College Daddy provides a structured platform for accessing and managing study materials.
 Additionally, students often find it difficult to calculate their internal marks, leading to uncertainty about their final grades.
-This tool integrates multiple solutions into one convenient platform, making it an all-in-one academic assistant.
+This tool integrates multiple solutions into one convenient platform, making it an all-in-one academic assistant

 ## Demo
 Experience College Daddy live: [College Daddy Demo](https://collegedaddy.vercel.app/index.html)